ltzone/2020Fall/CS222/notes/1130_local.md

 ## Metropolis algorithm

-- Simulate behavior of a physical system according to principles of statistical mechanics.
+- Simulate behavior of a physical system according to principles of statistical mechanics
-- Globally biased toward "downhill" steps, but occasionallymakes "uphill" steps to break out of local minima.
+- Globally biased toward "downhill" steps, but occasionally makes "uphill" steps to break out of local minima

 **Gibbs-Boltzmann function.** The probability of finding a physical system in a state with energy $E$ is proportional to $e^{-E /(k T)},$ where $\mathrm{T}>0$ is temperature and $k$ is a constant.